JasperDavidson/mantis/README.md

 Purpose: Serves as a niche intermediate representation between LLVM-IR and assembly language, allowing greater control than LLVM-IR while guaranteeing security

+### Why types?
+The idea for creating a typed assembly language came from the namesake research paper on it - TAL (https://dl.acm.org/doi/10.1145/319301.319345).
+A large motivation for this project is the search for an assembly language that can be verified for correctness and safety, while also allowing low-level compiler optimizations to be applied to it.
+This would benefit edge applications where the safety of the program must be checked before it is ran (it must be "certified"), yet has limited memory - Mantis would provide a smaller memory footprint while still guaranteeing safety.

 ### Key Features
 - A core set of portable instructions available for any architecture (i.e. nop, load, store, etc.)
 - Ability to extend architecture specific capabilities at runtime or by user request